Charged bosons made of fermions in a solid state system without Cooper pairing

 We consider a variant of the Yudson geometry, which is structurally a trion in one layer bound to a free carrier in a parallel layer, as shown in Fig.~\ref{qfig1}(b).
 Our calculations and experiments, discussed below, indicate that this complex is more stable than the Yudson geometry.
 For the experiments, we fabricated the structure shown in Fig.~\ref{qfig1}(c), using two monolayers of transition-metal dichalgogenide (TMD) separated by insulating layers of hexagonal boron nitride (hBN).
-While the original proposal by Yudson was for III-V semiconductor quantum wells, TMD bilayer systems have a number of advantages.
-First, the intrinsic exciton binding energy is much larger, of the order of hundreds of meV, and therefore the excitons are stable at room temperature.
-For the TMD monolayers layers used here, the exciton binding energy is of order 0.2~eV~\cite{WSebinding3,WSebinding,WSebinding2,Crooker19}, depending on the dielectric constant of the surrounding material.
-Also, hexagonal boron nitride (hBN) can be used as a good insulating barrier to prevent tunneling current while still allowing Coulomb interaction between free carriers in the layers~\cite{hBN}.
+For the TMD monolayers used here, the exciton binding energy is of order 0.2~eV~\cite{WSebinding3,WSebinding,WSebinding2,Crooker19}, depending on the dielectric constant of the surrounding material.
+Hexagonal boron nitride (hBN) can be used as a good insulating barrier to prevent tunneling current while still allowing Coulomb interaction between free carriers in the layers~\cite{hBN}.

+{\bf Experimental method and results}.
 We have created this structure for several samples, using either a bilayer made of one undoped MoSe$_2$ layer and one $n$-doped MoSe$_2$ layer, or a bilayer made of one undoped WSe$_2$ layer and one $p$-doped WSe$_2$ layer, with hBN between the monolayers in each case.
 This allowed us to study both cases: an exciton bound to two free electrons, and an exciton bound to two free holes.
 Figure \ref{qfig1}(d) shows a typical image of the stack of layers for a MoSe$_2$ structure.
 We have also created a large number of control samples, namely the same structures without the parallel metal layer, with different thickness of the hBN layers, with and without doping, and with just single monolayers.
-The thicknesses of the hBN layers in all cases was known to an uncertainty of $\pm 1$ nm.
+The thickness of the hBN layers in all cases was known to an uncertainty of $\pm 1$ nm.